2011 Tōhoku earthquake and tsunami: Fukushima meltdowns

 Japan declared a state of emergency following the failure of the cooling system at the Fukushima Daiichi Nuclear Power Plant, resulting in the evacuation of nearby residents.
 Officials from the Japanese Nuclear and Industrial Safety Agency reported that radiation levels inside the plant were up to 1,000 times normal levels, and that radiation levels outside the plant were up to eight times normal levels.
 Later, a state of emergency was also declared at the Fukushima Daini nuclear power plant about 11 km south.
 Experts described the Fukushima disaster was not as bad as the Chernobyl disaster, but worse than the Three Mile Island accident.

 The discharge of radioactive water of the Fukushima Daiichi Nuclear Power Plant was later detected in tap water.
 Radioactive iodine was detected in the tap water in Fukushima, Tochigi, Gunma, Tokyo, Chiba, Saitama, and Niigata, and radioactive caesium in the tap water in Fukushima, Tochigi and Gunma.
 Radioactive caesium, iodine, and strontium were also detected in the soil in some places in Fukushima.
 There may be a need to replace the contaminated soil.
 Many radioactive hotspots were found outside the evacuation zone, including Tokyo.
 Radioactive contamination of food products were detected in several places in Japan.
 In 2021, the Japanese cabinet finally approved the dumping of radioactive water in Fukushima into the Pacific Ocean over a course of 30 years, with full support of IAEA.
+To this day, the water is still actively being de-contaminated and is scheduled to be completed by the year 2051.